anitab-org/anitab-forms-backend/README.md

     PASSWORD: osp
     HOST: localhost
     ```
-    You may run the following commands for local setup of DB:
+    You may run the following commands for local setup of DB in Linux:

     ```
+    cd open-source-programs-backend
     sudo -i -u postgres
     createuser osp --pwprompt
     psql